What are Roth individual retirement accounts?

 Roth individual retirement accounts offer no up-front tax breaks.
 However, withdrawals of earnings and principal (with some restrictions) are not taxed.

 A Roth IRA is a form of individual retirement account in which investors make contributions with after-tax earnings.
 Eligibility is limited by income.
-There’s still a big tax break: contributions accrue tax-free in the account, and withdrawals are not taxed under normal circumstances.
-In tax year 2017, nearly 21 million taxpayers, or 10 percent of all taxpayers, owned a Roth IRA.
+There’s still a big tax break: contributions accrue tax-free in the account, and withdrawals generally are not taxed.
+In tax year 2020, nearly 23 million taxpayers, or 11 percent of all taxpayers, owned a Roth IRA.

 Investors can withdraw their contributions (but not investment returns earned on those contributions) at any time without being subject to tax.
 However, to receive tax benefits on investment returns, withdrawals must be qualified distributions.
-This means that the investor withdraws funds at least five years after his or her first contribution and after reaching age 59 years and 6 months, dying, becoming disabled, or making a qualified first-time home purchase.
-Nonqualified distributions do not satisfy the above conditions, and the investment earnings portion of the distributions is subject to tax and possibly a 10-percent penalty tax.
+This means that the investor must wait at least five years after their first contribution and after reaching age 59 years and 6 months.
+Under certain other conditions, such as making a qualified first-time home purchase or becoming physically disabled, they may make qualified withdrawals before the age of 59 years and 6 months.
+For nonqualified distributions, the investment earnings portion of the distributions is subject to tax and possibly a 10-percent penalty tax.
 There are several exceptions to the penalty for early withdrawal of investment earnings.

 Holden, Sarah, and Daniel Schrass.
 2017.
 “The Role of IRAs in US Households’ Saving for Retirement, 2017.”
 Washington, DC: Investment Company Institute.

 Topoleski, John J. 2015.
 “Traditional and Roth Individual Retirement Accounts (IRAs): A Primer.”
-CRS Report RL34397.
 Washington, DC: Congressional Research Service.